Insights

 And though it’s been said many times, many ways…

-Let’s face it, nobody wants to talk to a lawyer when hungover (or ever, really), so read on for our top tips...
+…nobody wants to talk to a lawyer when hungover (or ever really).

 Different setting, same rules